-Classical Approach is based on the 5th century medieval educational philosophy when a number of subjects were regarded as essential for human maturity and to become a potent member of the society.
+Classical Approach is based on the 5th-century medieval educational philosophy when a number of subjects were regarded as essential for human maturity and to become a potent member of society.

-Only the ruling and the elite or liberal (free) class was entitled for these subjects.
+Only the ruling and the elite or liberal (free) class was entitled to these subjects.
 The masses were to acquire skills in order to sustain a livelihood.

 These subjects for the above-mentioned classes were divided into Trivium and Quadrivium.